Religious ecstasy: Modern

 Modern meditator experiences in the Thai Forest Tradition, as well as other Theravadan traditions, demonstrate that this effort and rarity is necessary only to become completely immersed in the absorptions and experience no other sensations.
 It is possible to experience the absorptions in a less intense state with much less practice.

 In the monotheistic tradition, ecstasy is usually associated with communion and oneness with God.
 However, such experiences can also be personal mystical experiences with no significance to anyone but the person experiencing them.
-Some charismatic Christians practice ecstatic states (such as "being slain in the Spirit") and interpret these as given by the Holy Spirit.
+Some charismatic Christians practice ecstatic states, such as "being slain in the Spirit", and interpret these as given by the Holy Spirit.
 The firewalkers of Greece dance themselves into a state of ecstasy at the annual Anastenaria, when they believe themselves under the influence of Constantine the Great.

 Historically, large groups of individuals have experienced religious ecstasies during periods of Christian revivals, to the point of causing controversy as to the origin and nature of these experiences.
 In response to claims that all emotional expressions of religious ecstasy were attacks on order and theological soundness from the Devil, Jonathan Edwards published his influential Religious Affections.
-Here, he argues, religious ecstasy could come from oneself, the Devil, or God, and it was only by observing the fruit, or changes in inner thought and behaviour, that one could determine if the religious ecstasy had come from God.
+Here, he argues, religious ecstasy could come from oneself, the Devil, or God, and it was only by observing its fruit, or changes in inner thought and behaviour, that one could determine if the religious ecstasy had come from God.